SainsburyWellcomeCentre/aeon_docs/src/contributor/style_and_doc_guidelines.md

   - Prefix 'n' is used for integer values e.g. `n_items`.
   - Suffix 'num' is used for referring to a particular instance e.g. `item_num`.
   - Suffices that indicate unit measurement are used when using multiple units e.g. `wheel_deg` and `wheel_mm`.
-  - Re-use of variable names (i.e. mutation) is generally avoided.
+  - Reuse of variable names (i.e. mutation) is generally avoided.
   - Variables across related files which share names should share meanings.
 * Comments are for explaining _what_ a particular chunk of code does when it may be unintuitive, not for explaining exactly _how_ the code does what it does.
 * Block comments read as a narrative.